 Want to know more about our courses, or a career in Reflexology?
 Here are some answers to the questions we are most frequently asked.

 Yes you are.
-Successful completion of the Certificate in Clinical Reflexology entitles you to Professional Membership of the Reflexology Association of Australia.
+Successful completion of the Certificate of Clinical Reflexology entitles you to Professional Membership of the Reflexology Association of Australia.
 See reflexology.org.au for benefits of Professional Membership of a National organisation.

-Please note that Health Fund policies may change in the future as it is at the discretion of the Health Funds themselves
+Please note that Health Fund policies have now removed Reflexology along with 16 other therapies.
+This may change in the future as it is at the discretion of the Health Funds themselves

-The Certificate in Clinical Reflexology contains 14 Units whereas the Diploma contains 21 Units.
+The Certificate of Clinical Reflexology contains 16 Units whereas the Diploma contains 21 Units.

 The Certificate of Clinical Reflexology has been designed by the Reflexology Association of Australia to run parallel with the Diploma of Reflexology.

-Should students wish to study further there is a possibility to do so with RTOs and complete the further 7 Units required for the Diploma in Reflexology.
-Please note that RTOs will make charges for Recognised Prior Learning of the already completed 14 Units at their discretion.
+Should students wish to study further there is a possibility to do so with RTOs and complete the further 5 Units required for the Diploma in Reflexology.
+Please note that RTOs will make charges for Recognised Prior Learning of the already completed 16 units at their discretion.

 We would advise that you have completed education at school up to Year 12 or equivalent.